mulderp/mulderp.github.com/_posts/2015-05-23-relations-with-bookshelfjs.md

                  });
     };

+And last, the join table migrations/20150523120851_create_join_movies_genres.js:

+    var table = function(t) {
+      t.increments();
+      t.integer('movie_id');
+      t.integer('genre_id');
+      t.timestamps();
+    }

+    exports.up = function(knex, Promise) {
+      return knex.schema
+                .createTable('movies_genres', table)
+                .then(function () {
+                   console.log('Join Table Movies_Genres table is created!');
+                 });

+    };

+    exports.down = function(knex, Promise) {
+      return knex.schema
+                .dropTable('movies_genres', table)
+                .then(function () {
+                   console.log('Join Table Movies_Genres table is dropped!');
+                 });
+    };

+Now, let's run the migrations with Knex:

+    $ knex migrate:latest

+These migrations should be a good start to explore some syntax of Bookshelf.js.

-# Defining relations
+# Defining basic relations

-It took me some time to make this actually work.
-Maybe because I had the wrong schema at first.
-But here is a basic working schema
+It took me some time to understand the syntax behind Bookshelf associations.
+Maybe because I had subtle errors in my schema at first.

+Before we can explore relations between Bookshelf models, we must setup a config file that reads the knexfile.js and configures Bookshelf.
+This code in config.js might be a first idea:

+    var knexfile = require('./knexfile.js');
+    var knex = require('knex')(knexfile.development);

+    var bookshelf = require('bookshelf')(knex);
+    bookshelf.plugin('registry');

+    module.exports = bookshelf;

+    /* Add Bookshelf models here:

+      require('./models/movie');
+      require('./models/director');
+      require('./models/genre');

+    */

+You can then require this config as follows:

+    var bookshelf = require('config');

+Now, let's explore the relation between Movies and Directors.

+The Bookshelf model for a Movie could be the following in a file ./models/movie.js:

+    // load the database config
+    require('../config');
+    require('./director');

+    var Movie = bookshelf.Model.extend({
+       tableName: 'movies',

+       director: function() {
+         return this.belongsTo('Director');
+       }

+    });
+    module.exports = bookshelf.model('Movie', Movie);

+Note that in this syntax, we reference the name of the associated model as String (i.e. 'Director').
+This syntax is necessary to avoid  a problem with circular dependencies that would occur by referencing the class Director directly.

+The Director class can look as:

+    require('../config');
+    require('./movie');

+    var Director = bookshelf.Model.extend({
+      tableName: 'directors',
+      movies: function() {
+        return this.hasMany('Movie');
+      }
+    });

+    module.exports = bookshelf.model('Director', Director);

+Let's explore this in the Node REPL next.

+# Play

+You can start the Node console with:

+    $ node
+    > bookshelf = require('./config')

+Next, you can require Movie and Director with:

+    > Movie = require('./models/movie')
+    > Director = require('./models/director')

+And explore Bookshelf from here.
+One thing I found was, that it was not possible to "attach" a director to a movie directly.
+But maybe I just did not found the right syntax yet.
+As we later will see, you can attach associated data in has-many relations.

 # Getting used to Promises

 Last, I thought I knew how to work with promises, but still it was rather difficult.
-For example inserting data in a row.
-I expected that this would work:
+For example, I tried these "stupid" expressions:

     DB('movies')
-      .insert({title: 'foo'
-      .insert({title: 'foo'
+      .insert({title: 'foo'})
-      .insert({title: 'foo'
+      .insert({title: 'bar'})

-Now, it doesn't.
+This does not work.
 Then, I expected this to work:

     DB('movies')
-      .insert({title: 'foo'
+      .insert({title: 'foo'})
       .return(DB)
-      .insert({title: 'foo'
-      .insert({title: 'foo'
+      .insert({title: 'bar'})

-(**) It is actually not clear to me why it wouldn't be movies_genres.
-Or, how to deal with that different table

-You can read about the roadmap [here](https://github.com/tgriesser/knex/issues/696).
-And, in my last post I left out dealing with relational data from Bookshelf, which there are surprisingly few discussions about.
-The main blog post seems to be (this)[http://dangertomanifold.com/working-with-relational-data-in-bookshelf-js/].

-Let's start with an example about managing movies in a database (disclaimer: It is my default example to try new libraries, and I wrote [a book about it](http://pipefishbook.com).
+For me, working with Promises is less intuitive than I would have thought.
+In the RELP, it requires extra typing of "then" and sometimes, it is hard to resolve a Promise to just obtain plain data.
+We'll come back to this in a later blog post, but let me know your ideas and experiences about this.

+You can take a look at the code of this blog post [here](https://github.com/mulderp/bookshelf-demo/tree/blog_post).